happma/pseudorank/README.md

 ## Calculating Pseudo-Ranks

-The function 'psrank' can either be used with data.frames or with vectors.
+The function 'pseudorank' can either be used with data.frames or with vectors.
 Please note that when using a data.frame only one grouping factor can be used.

 ``` r
 # some example data